 Prior to the concert in New York, BU’s alumni and guests will perform the six selected hymns at Bluefield University’s Music Alumni Reunion, a tradition that Sharp and Moxley established.
 The next reunion concert will be held in BU’s Harman Chapel on Saturday, April 13, 2024.
 Moxley will direct a second regional concert in Southeastern Baptist Theological Seminary’s Binkley Chapel on Saturday, April 20, 2024.

-Registration forms for the Music Alumni Reunion in April and the Carnegie Hall residency in May will soon be available at bluefield.edu/alumni/alumni-events-services.
+The registration form for the Music Alumni Reunion in April will soon be available at bluefield.edu/alumni/alumni-events-services/.
+The registration form for the Carnegie Hall residency in May is available at bluefield.edu/alumni/alumni-events-services/carnegie-hall-concert-residency/.

 “To be able to sing this repertoire of American Hymnody in a place like New York City and Carnegie Hall under Bryant Moxley is a once-in-a-lifetime opportunity,” Brannon shared, “and I hope to do it with many of my Bluefield friends from our Variations days!”